 Many hard to fill vacancies are seeking good digital and communication skills.
 Hard to fill vacancies with a high job posting intensity and high current volumes should be a priority for interventions from skills and employment partners.
-These interventions will vary from intensive vacancyfocussed support to individuals to longer-term high-level skills programmes.
-On this basis, the following occupational areas (identified from EMSI Analyst) should be considered priorities for action: Nurses, Natural and Social Science Professionals, Physiotherapists, Teaching and Other Educational Professionals, Chemical Scientists, Electrical Engineers, Design and Development Engineers, Credit Controllers, IT Engineers non-disadvantaged young people is too big and constrains economic growth
+These interventions will vary from intensive vacancy-focussed support to individuals to longer-term high-level skills programmes.
+On this basis, the following occupational areas (identified from EMSI Analyst) should be considered priorities for action:

+- Nurses

+- Natural and Social Science Professionals

+- Physiotherapists

+- Teaching and Other Educational Professionals

+- Chemical Scientists

+- Electrical Engineers

+- Design and Development Engineers

+- Credit Controllers

+- IT Engineers

 Actions will include skills interventions such as on the job training but will also need to include supporting employers to review specifications for jobs and changing terms and conditions.
-The Jobs Portal includes a page specifically for employers advising them on changes in the labour market and the need to change job specs and the Growth Hub can support on these issues.
+The Jobs Portal includes a page6 specifically for employers advising them on changes in the labour market and the need to change job specs and the Growth Hub can support on these issues.